State officials honor Balltown as first town in Iowa to fully complete 2020 census

 “It takes 10 minutes to impact the next 10 years,” Gregg said.

-Balltown Mayor Sherri Sigworth accepted the award on behalf of the town, which has a population of 73.
+Balltown Mayor Sherri Sigwarth accepted the award on behalf of the town, which has a population of 73.

 She challenged other Iowa mayors to also reach a 100% census response and offered a free piece of pie from Breitbach’s to mayors who reach that goal.